 Count Da Luz Camacho residency.

-During his residency at the privately run Da Luz Camacho Residency, Paul McLachlan used the freedom from outcome-driven expectations to pursue a series of experimental directions, each testing the possibilities of figuration, symbolism, and cultural reference.
+During a residency at the privately run Da Luz Camacho Residency, freedom from outcome-driven expectations enabled a series of experimental directions.
+Each tested the limits of figuration, symbolism, and cultural reference, without the pressure of resolution or display.

-The Multitudes extended his ongoing investigation into the figure, pushing towards an interwoven all-overism where silver-leafed forms jostle, overlap, and compress.
-These crowded, sexualised figures explore the tensions of desire, anonymity, and collective movement, dissolving individuality into a restless, homogenised mass.
+The Multitudes extended an ongoing investigation into the figure, pushing toward an interwoven all-overism.
+Silver-leafed forms jostle, overlap, and compress, producing a crowded field of sexualised bodies.
+Desire, anonymity, and collective movement collide, dissolving individuality into a restless, homogenised mass.

-The Ascent, a silver-ink lithograph commissioned by the residency host, reflected on the medieval histories of the Algarve while drawing parallels to subterranean and underground cultures.
-The work fused local context with countercultural sensibilities, aligning past structures of secrecy with contemporary currents of resistance.
+The Ascent, a silver-ink lithograph commissioned by the residency host, drew on medieval histories of the Algarve while tracing parallels with subterranean and underground cultures.
+Local architectural memory merged with countercultural sensibilities, aligning historical structures of secrecy with contemporary modes of resistance.

 the multitudes gold and silver leaf on acrylic on acm board, 180x140cm, 2018